 If the landing page for your ads is not being tracked, your campaign information is not passed to Analytics.
 Ensure that you are tracking all landing pages for your AdWords ads.

-- Visitors may have set their browser preferences in ways that prevent Google Analytics used on websites from collecting data
+- Users might have set their browser preferences in ways that prevent Google Analytics used on websites from collecting data.

-- Make sure that your landing page is able to load the code properly
+- Make sure your landing page is able to load the code properly.

-- Visitors return during the lifetime of a campaign
+- Users return during the lifetime of a campaign.

-- Visitors return to your site via bookmarks
+- Users return to your site via bookmarks.

 www.example.com, when a user clicks on your ad, it appears in the address bar as:

-If visitors bookmark your website along with the gclid parameter, Analytics records visits from these bookmarks as visits from your AdWords ads.
-However, AdWords doesn't record the clicks (and advertisers are not charged for these visits since they're actual clicks on the ads).
+If users bookmark your website along with the gclid parameter, Analytics records traffic from these bookmarks arriving from your AdWords ads.
+However, AdWords doesn't record the clicks (and advertisers are not charged for these sessions since they're not actual clicks on the ads).

 - Server latency

-If a visitor comes to your site from an ad and then leaves the landing page before the tracking code executes, then the gclid parameter is never passed to the Google servers and that click is not associated with the visit.
-The result is a clicks-versus-visits discrepancy.
+If a user comes to your site from an ad, and then leaves the landing page before the tracking code executes, then the gclid parameter is never passed to the Google servers, and that click is not associated with the session.
+The result is a clicks vs. sessions discrepancy.

-In Analytics, the Conversion Rate indicates the percentage of visitors that convert on at least one of the goals that you have defined for that view.
-This rate, shown in the URL Goals report, is different than the AdWords Conversion Rate you see in your AdWords account.
-In AdWords, the Conversion Rate refers to the percentage of clicks that end in an AdWords conversion, defined by the AdWords Conversion Tracking code.
+In Analytics, Conversion Rate is the percentage of users that convert on at least one of the Goals you have defined for that view.
+This is different than the AdWords Conversion Rate you see in your AdWords account.
+In AdWords, the Conversion Rate refers to the percent of clicks that end in an AdWords conversion, defined by the AdWords Conversion Tracking code.
 Please refer to the following article for more information on the differences between these two types of conversion tracking.